-As you may have noticed if you’ve spent any time poking around my blog lately, I enjoy hauling my family to the beach.
+As you may have noticed if you’ve spent any time poking around my blog lately, I enjoy finding any excuse to take a family beach trip.
 Despite all the sand, sun and sweat, I tend to have as much fun as the kids.
 My love affair with the beach goes back early in my childhood.
 I don’t think a summer has passed that I didn’t get in at least one day at the beach.
 I even converted my husband, who was not a beach goer growing up and whose fair skin made him shy away from prolonged outdoor exposure.
-(Now he’s matured into a beast of a man who jumps in the surf looking for a great white to wrestle.
+(Now he’s matured into a beast of a man who jumps into the surf looking for a great white to wrestle.
 I’ll save that photo for a future post.)

-So today, my Seven Quick Takes are 7 helpful tips I’ve learned to help make your day at the beach more fun and less “I have a ton of sand stuck in the crotch of my swimsuit!”
+So today, here’s seven helpful tips I’ve learned to help make your family beach trip more fun and less “I have a ton of sand stuck in the crotch of my swimsuit!”

 #2 Teach your kids to apply their own sunscreen BUT SUPERVISE THEM!!!
 Even Byron had to admit he looked like a clown after smearing sunscreen down each cheek and nowhere else on his face.
 I’m a huge proponent for making kids more independent but learning a new skill will take time.
 After a few visits, your kids will be pros and may even offer to slather up the baby if you’re lucky.
 Spray sunscreen can be helpful, but may go on too thin.
 I recommend sticks for their faces, which they rub in, and lotion for the rest of them.
 Sticks are great because nothing will drip in their eyes and cause pain with screams and wails leading to rubbing at their eyes with their sandy hands topped off by a frantic attempt at trying to wash everything off in salt water by which point I’m ready to just jump off the fishing pier.